What is Cross-laminated Timber (CLT)?

 CLT generates almost no waste on site and is commonly used for long spaces in walls, floors and roofs.

-These buildings also include concrete for stairs, elevator shafts
+These buildings also include concrete for stairs, elevator shafts and foundation.
+Steel is used for spans and exterior cladding.

 Exposed structural wood ceilings are present in student rooms, study rooms, floor lounges and ground-floor common spaces and enhanced by wood columns throughout.